unmojang/drasl/doc/configuration.md

   - `Issuer`: OIDC issuer URL.
 String.
 Example value: `"https://idm.example.com/oauth2/openid/drasl"`.
   - `ClientID`: OIDC client ID.
 String.
 Example value: `"drasl"`.
   - `ClientSecret`: OIDC client secret.
 String.
 Example value: `"yfUfeFuUI6YiTU23ngJtq8ioYq75FxQid8ls3RdNf0qWSiBO"`.
   - `PKCE`: Whether to use [PKCE](https://datatracker.ietf.org/doc/html/rfc7636).
 Recommended, but must be supported by the OIDC provider.
 Boolean.
-Default value: `false`.
+Default value: `true`.
   - `RequireInvite`: Whether registration via this OIDC provider requires an invite.
 If enabled, users will only be able to create a new account via this OIDC provider if they use an invite link generated by an admin (see `DefaultAdmins`).
 Boolean.
+Default value: `false`.
   - `AllowChoosingPlayerName`: Whether to allow choosing a player name other than the OIDC user's `preferredUsername` during registration.
 Boolean.
+Default value: `true`.

 - `[RequestCache]`: Settings for the cache used for `FallbackAPIServers`.
 You probably don't need to change these settings.
 Modify `[[FallbackAPIServers]].CacheTTLSec` instead if you want to disable caching.
 See [https://pkg.go.dev/github.com/dgraph-io/ristretto#readme-config](https://pkg.go.dev/github.com/dgraph-io/ristretto#readme-config).